 Since the silver is metallic it doesn’t cover the same as the paint.
 It has a slightly opaque appearance, which is fine, we still have more to go.
 This painted wood, I mean plastic, or wood and plastic combo is really starting to pop with multiple coats of paint.

 After the silver, I went with a gorgeous deep teal called Jade.
 The layering process is almost like a see-saw or push-pull, going back and forth between light and dark.
+Go ahead and paint layers until you love the result.

 In the see-saw fashion, the next layer is going lighter with ByGone Blue.
 Each layer is done with a damp brush and heavier in areas and lighter in other areas.